From The Founder

 I understood.
 It’s about the act of creation, the moment when art becomes…well, art.

-In the ensuing 25-years, more than 50 Via Coloris have been held in 14 cities.
+In the ensuing 25-years, more than 100 Via Coloris have been held in 14 cities.
 More than 10,000 artists have created large-scale, chalk pastel works of art.
 More than 5000 volunteers have worked the events.
 Attendance at the events topped 500,000 people.
-More than $8 million dollars were raised for causes ranging from helping deaf kids hear, to sheltering abuse victims, to preserving historic architecture and others.
+More than $8 million dollars have been raised for causes ranging from helping deaf kids hear, to sheltering abuse victims, to preserving historic architecture and others.

 Via Colori has brought me many moments of grace, beauty and humor.
 It is moving for artists to create together, something they do not get to do very often.
 Almost all speak of their Via Colori experience in solemn tones.